NASA-AMMOS/aerie/docs/GOVERNANCE.md

 A subset of the collaborators forms the Technical Steering Committee (TSC).
 The TSC has authority over the following aspects of this project:

 - Technical direction and guidance
-- Project governance and process
+- Committee governance and process
 - Contribution policy
 - Conduct guidelines
 - Maintaining the list of collaborators